abrahamderonde/HA-Strava-Training-Platform/TrainIQ_Wishlist.md

 **Status:** Pending

 **progress bar**
 - show progress from last mile stone.
 So if you are at 90 and you need 3 rides of 91+ km to reach 91, the progress is 0/3 1/3 2/3 etc.

+**line n=n**
+- Show line where n_days = n_km.
+So you see the gap between the bars and the required line.

 ---